amigavision/AmigaVision/README.md

 The files needed can be found on the Workbench Install disk, in the Libs drawer.

-If you get an error on startup saying "Please insert a volume containing LIBS/workbench.library in any drive.", this is likely the reason.
+If you get an error on startup saying "Please insert a volume containing LIBS/workbench.library in any drive", this is likely the reason.

 ### Are there any plans to support original Amiga 500, Amiga 600, or Amiga 1000 hardware?